Bisimulations for Delimited-Control Operators: Introduction

 While the CPS-based equational theories are a natural consequence of the denotational or translational semantics of control operators such as \shiftId{} and \resetId{}, they are not strong enough to verify the equivalences of programs that have unrelated images through the CPS translation, but that operationally cannot be distinguished (e.g., take two different fixed-point combinators).
-In order to build a stronger theory of program equivalence for delimited control, we turn to the operational foundations of \shiftId{} and \resetId{}~\cite{Biernacka-al:LMCS05}, and consider operationally-phrased criteria for program equivalence.
+In order to build a stronger theory of program equivalence for delimited control, we turn to the operational foundations of \shiftId{} and \resetId{}, and consider operationally-phrased criteria for program equivalence.
+The original operational semantics of \shiftId{} and \resetId{}, in the form of an abstract machine and a corresponding context-sensitive reduction semantics, has been derived through defunctionalization~\cite{Biernacka-al:LMCS05}.
+Here the concepts of the delimited continuation and the metacontinuation are materialized as a stack and a metastack of the machine, and as a context and a metacontext in the reduction semantics.
+A direct consequence of this semantics is that no ``missing reset'' error can occur in the course of program evaluation---a reset guarding the current delimited continuation is always present.
+A \emph{relaxed} version of the semantics, where a delimiter surrounding the context is not statically ensured has also been considered in the literature~\cite{Kameyama-Hasegawa:ICFP03} and in some implementations~\cite{Filinski:POPL94}.
+This less-structured approach sacrifices the direct correspondence with CPS for flexibility and it scales better to other delimited-control operators.